Here are the answers to some of the questions about Limmud Festival that people have been asking, and more info on how you can get involved.

 Participant care is always central to our events and we are working with other organisations to ensure our online platform is accessible.

-If you have any further questions, please contact our Limmud Office by clicking here to email email@example.com.
+If you have any further questions, please contact the Limmud Office via email at email@example.com.

 How can I get involved and help?

 One of Limmud’s core values is ‘participation,’ with volunteers playing key roles in almost everything Limmud does.
-Even for this year’s virtual Limmud Festival, we believe that we are all responsible for each other and for the communities we create, and we know that everyone has an important contribution to make.
+We believe that we are all responsible for each other and for the communities we create, and we know that everyone has an important contribution to make.

 We would welcome participants offering to volunteer even if it is just an hour over Festival.
 This can be done by ticking on the application form “I’d be happy to volunteer in some capacity at Limmud Festival.”

-Is you would like to help more, join as a Yad (helping hand), committing to 4 hours per day to receive 50% discount on your fees.
-Visit our volunteers page for further information.
+If you would like to help more, sign up to volunteer, committing to 8 hours over Festival to receive a discount on your fees.
+Visit our volunteers page for further information or email our Volunteers Co-Chairs at firstname.lastname@example.org.